JamieBoyle/FlourPowerStripe/README.md

 ### Setting up the server

 ```
+>> cd ./server/node/
 >> npm install
->> npm run
+>> npm start

 ```

 ### View in your browser

-It should now appear on https://localhost:4242
+It should now appear on http://localhost:4242